 - Increasing what they charge to include the cost of what they are selling – so, in our example, they would charge £2550 to include the £50 charges they incur with their payment provider (but the same price is charged for those paying by other methods) or

 - Charging a Service Fee.
 For example, Just Eat used to charge 50p for using a card but then changed this to a “Service Fee” of 50p.
 If you are thinking of doing this, you can’t do it if you are offering instalment options, as we’ll discuss shortly, and you should think carefully about what you are going to do and take some advice before taking any action.

 (5) Credit Introductions

 You may think that you can solve this problem by introducing your buyer to another business which offers credit so that the credit agreement is between that business and your buyer.
 It may appear doing it that way means you are not offering any type of credit yourself.
+Job Done!
 Unfortunately, it’s not that simple because this kind of introduction arrangement is credit brokering and again, you must be registered and regulated by the Financial Conduct Authority.

 Is it possible to offer payment options if you can’t or don’t want to be registered and regulated by the Financial Conduct Authority?

 The most straightforward way is to offer a payment instalment option, but you need to follow some rules.
 You can usually have a client pay by instalments provided that

 - It is for a fixed amount.
 So, using our example, the instalment payments are for a fixed amount of £2,500

 - There are 12 or less payments over a 12-month period (until March 2015 it was 4 or less) and

 - You don’t charge any interest or additional charges (except for default charges if payment is not made on time etc).
 So, for example, you can’t charge an admin or service fee.